-#49 on The Most Rewatchable Movies
+#43 on The Most Rewatchable Movies

 Josie (Drew Barrymore) is a 25-year-old who poses as a high school student for journalistic research.
 First of all, there's no indication that she's attained legal authority to adopt a false identity, making her infiltration of a high school sketchy or perhaps even legally jeopardizing.
 Even worse, however, is her English teacher Sam Coulson (Michael Vartan), with whom she fosters a romantic relationship.

-#42 on The Best Teen Romance Movies
+#51 on The Best Teen Romance Movies

-#74 on The Best Movies for Women
+#76 on The Best Movies for Women

 After Fogell/McLovin gets punched in the liquor store in Superbad, the cops show up, so Seth and Evan bail.
 Thus begins their frantic search for alcohol, as they assume Fogell will no longer be able to provide it.
 But Fogell gets to hang on to his booze, and all he needed to do was text Seth and Evan to tell them everything was gravy.